 Plate the stack.
 Drizzle dressing on the plate and sprinkle pistachios over the dressing.
 Top the stack with the mache and you are ready to move onto the fish.

 Let’s make a little compound butter.
 It’s so easy!
 Soften a stick of butter and add in the herbs and spices of your choice.
 Easy does it.
 A little goes a long way.

 Clean up a couple of nice looking Hogfish filets.

 Rub some butter (1 tbsp total) on one side of the fillets.

 Heat the rest of the butter in an iron skillet, add the fish, unbuttered side down and sear for 3-4 minutes.
 Flip the fillets, cooking for another 3-4 minutes or until cooked through.
 Hogfish is a tender cut so, don’t over cook it.

 Remove from the skillet, plate with the beet salad and it’s off to the dining room table.

-This meal served for Valentine’s Day Dinner at our house this year and was a big hit.
+This meal serves as Valentine’s Day Dinner in our house annually and it never dissapoints.

 Bon appetit & tight lines.